GrahamDumpleton/lab-mod-wsgi-metrics/workshop/content/exercises/03-timing-decorator.md

 The most basic aim of collecting metrics from a web application is to record the number of HTTP requests it receives and how long the requests take to be handled.
-This will give you an idea of how popular your web site is, how well it is performing, and thus whether a user of your web site is seeing speedy responses.
+This will give you an idea of how popular your web site is, how well it is performing, and thus whether a user of your web site might be happy using your site.

 For Python WSGI applications, all HTTP requests are handled through a single WSGI application callable object, or entrypoint.
 The most obvious approach for recording details about HTTP requests, is thus to apply a wrapper to that entrypoint to record details of calls.